Build Fuel Cell Cost Models You Can Defend

 The image depicts a bustling data center filled with rows of highperformance servers blinking with activity A vast array of cooling units line the cei-1

-Why fuel cell cost models fail
+Why fuel cell cost models fail in practice

 Most cost models collapse because the data comes from incompatible sources.